 We invite submissions of exhibition, book and conference reviews and particularly encourage reviews that focus on events or publications produced in the MENA region itself.
-Moreover, in connection to Manazir's endeavor to shed light on art histories in the Middle East and North Africa, we accept submissions of "testimonials" about artists, architects, archaeologists and curators that have been overlooked by historians and art critics alike, but have played an important role in their field in the MENA region.
+Moreover, in connection to Manazir's endeavor to shed light on art histories in the Middle East and North Africa, we accept submissions of "testimonials" from family members and friends as well about well-known artists, architects, archaeologists, collectors and curators as about others that have been overlooked by historians and art critics alike, but have played an important role in their field in the MENA region.

 Exhibition review — Le Maghreb se réapproprie le Bauhaus, "Bauhaus Imaginista", Zentrum Paul Klee, Bern, 20 September 2019 – 12 January 2020